Choose a colour combintion to give he most comfortable contrast.

 Suspension of your privileges will occur if:

-Materials are not returned within five weeks of the due date
+Materials are not returned within three weeks of the due date for most materials, one week for select materials

 Fees are unpaid for lost or damaged materials